Q1. Why is recycling important?

 Q6.
 What if residents put the wrong things in their recycling?
 What happens then?

-If you put items in your recycling that are not accepted for recycling at the MRF, these items could jam or slow the sorting process and may even endanger workers.
-Some examples include clothing, plastic film, hoses and cords that tangle in the equipment, large metal objects that damage equipment, and syringes that can harm workers.
+If you put items in your recycling that are not accepted for recycling at the MRF, these items could jam or slow the sorting process and endanger workers.
+Some examples include clothing, plastic film, hoses and cords that tangle in the equipment, large metal objects that damage equipment, and needles or sharps that can harm workers.
 Other items have little or no value, are too dirty to process, or cannot be manufactured into something new.

 Contaminants are costly to the MRF.
 Eventually, this cost could be passed on to your community because the contaminants must be sorted out and landfilled.
 That is why it is important to recycle properly.
-Many items that cannot be recycled at the MRF may be recyclable elsewhere.
+Many items not recycled at the MRF may be recyclable elsewhere.

 Learn more about contamination and wishcycling.